-Post emergent treatments are another way to reduce weeds around the grave, but you may need to be cautious about the type that you use so that you do not negatively effect the desirable plant life at the site.
+Post-emergent treatments are another way to reduce weeds around the grave, but you may need to be cautious about the type that you use so that you do not negatively affect the desirable plant life at the site.
 Natural weed control methods such as directly spraying vinegar on the plant can also be successful in some instances if you prefer to avoid using chemicals.

 Plan for Debris Removal and Seasonal Clean Ups

 Your loved one’s grave decorations should never be left out in the elements so long that they create an eyesore.
 If you place cut flowers on the grave regularly, then be sure to remove them once they begin to lose their blooms.
 Wreaths, flags and other seasonal decorations should also be removed once the appropriate holiday or season is over.

 Your loved one’s grave may also have natural debris that collects on top of the turf throughout the year.
 This is especially true if their gravesite is located near trees and other beautiful types of plants that drop their foliage in the fall and spring.
 Arrange to have someone inspect the gravesite regularly to remove sticks, leaves and other types of debris so that the area is always maintained.